Infused olive oil is produced by cold pressing extra virgin olive oil and infusing it with fresh herbs and vegetables.

 - Sage

-You can also add spices like saffron, cardamom, cloves, cinnamon, star anise, paprika, coriander, cumin, caraway etc.
+You can also add spices like saffron, cardamom, cloves, cinnamon, star anise, paprika, coriander, cumin, caraway, etc.

 Basic DIY Infused Olive Oil Recipe

-- Pour the dried herbs into an appropriate container.
-2 tablespoons for every cup of olive oil is ideal.
+- Pour the dried herbs and extra virgin olive oil into a saucepan.
+2 tablespoons of dried herbs for every cup of olive oil is ideal.

-- Refrigerate and use within a month.
-If it starts smelling funny before the month is up, discard at once.
-If it doesn’t smell funny after a month, throw it out anyway and make a fresh batch.
+Refrigerate and use within a month.
+If it starts smelling funny before the month is up, discard it at once.

-You can customize the recipe with the herbs and vegetables that you prefer.
-You can also use another type of oil if you like but extra virgin olive oil is the best type of oil.
+You can also use another type of oil if you like but extra virgin olive oil is the best type of oil for this recipe.

 Tips for the Best Infused Olive Oil

 - Make sure the herbs and vegetables are completely dried.
 If you add anything with moisture to the infusion, it will lead to the growth of botulism bacteria, which can lead to paralysis of muscles if consumed.
-Read more on the risk of botulism in this article from University of Maine.
+Read more on the risk of botulism in this article from the University of Maine.

 - If you have fresh herbs, dry them out in a food dehydrator like this one here or leave them out on a tray for a few days.